545ch4/flippie/README.md

 3. [Install Clang/LLVM](http://docs.platformio.org/en/stable/ide/atom.html#ide-atom-installation-clang)
 4. Ensure `platformio-ide` and `platformio-ide-terminal` are enabled (*"Settings > Packages"*)

 ### Open the project

 Download or clone this repository.
 Open the directory `./code/server` using *"Open project"* at PlatformIO IDE.

 ### Necessary adoptions

+Review you flip-dot addresses: **ADDR8 (8 on the DIP-switch) must be in ON state.
+We are emulating an overall-enable-pin with that one.
+Further, the addresses are inverted.
+So, address 0x01 matches the DIP-switch configuration 1-OFF, 2-ON, ..., 7-ON an 8-ON.**

 Before you compile and upload your custom firmware to the ESP8266, there are some values specific to your setup/environment to be defined.
 **Flip-dot configuration at `code/server/flippie_device.cpp`:**